 Go Gray Whale Watching

-It’s nearing the end of the season, but you can still go gray whale watching in San Diego on boat tours, a lovely way to spend a half-day outside.
+It’s nearing the end of the season, but you can still go gray whale watching in San Diego on boat tours, for what will be a lovely way to spend a half-day outside.

 The whales have headed back north with their calves further away from the shore, so your best chance of seeing them is on a boat tour.